openstack-exporter/openstack-exporter/README-snap.md

 ## Boolean options

-These options treat any non-empty value as true, and are passed to the openstack-exporter as a flag:
+These options must take a value of "true" or "false".
+If set to "true", the corresponding flag is passed to the openstack-exporter.

 - `collect-metric-time`
 - `disable-cinder-agent-uuid`